How do I install a new instance of Nodinite - Part 2?

 Congratulations! you have now successfully installed Nodinite!

 You should now be returned to the page managing the environment.
-From here you can click on the 'Web Client' button to quickly navigate further in a new tab to the Web Client.
+You can click on the 'Web Client' button to quickly navigate further in a new tab to the Web Client.

 Step 18 Post installation steps

-After the installation is completed, make sure to assign access right, review Assign Access Rights user guide.
+After the installation completes, make sure to assign access rights for end-users that you want to grant access to the Nodinite Web Client; review the Assign Access Rights user guide for details.

-Also make sure the appropriate SQL rights were set for future Nodinite Log Databases.
+Make sure the appropriate SQL rights are set for future Nodinite Log Databases.
 The Logging Service depends on the following System Parameters:

-Additional tuning can be performed, review the System Parameters users guide for additional information.
+You can perform additional tuning on the instance; review the System Parameters users guide for additional information on this matter.

 Install Logging Agents